Business Intelligence and Investigations

 In the past year, a whistleblower was at least partially responsible for exposing 41% of cases of fraud that were uncovered.
 This is well ahead of the next two most frequent sources of discovery, external audits (31%) or internal audits (25%).

 The findings show that anti-fraud efforts can have an impact on the threat from within.
 Of those firms hit by fraud where the perpetrator was known, only 20% of those with management controls in place suffered at the hands of a senior or middle manager, compared to 31% of firms without such controls.

-In an environment where insiders are the source of the problem, other employees who observe or become aware of what fraudsters are doing are the company’s strongest defence.
+In an environment where insiders are the source of the problem, other employees who observe or become aware of what fraudsters are doing are the company’s strongest defense.

 Tommy Helsby observed: “What our report and our day-to-day experience tell us is that despite companies making greater and more sophisticated efforts to combat fraud, it remains a serious business threat that cannot be completely eliminated.
 Furthermore, the adverse impacts of such incidents cannot be underestimated.
 Fraud is not going away and continues to be on the rise, but the well prepared business can do much to stay one step ahead and be positioned to eliminate or mitigate it.”

 The Kroll Global Fraud Report 2015-2016 includes a full detailed industry analysis across a range of fraud categories and regions.

 Regional Press Releases

 1The Kroll Global Fraud Report 2015-2016 includes a full detailed industry analysis across a range of fraud categories and regions.